Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 Procurement rule: Buy ecosystem competence, not slide-deck confidence.
 The warehouse is only one component of the delivery risk.

-You do not need a philosophical debate.
-You need a decision tool your leadership team can use this week.
+You don’t need a philosophical debate.
+You need a decision tool your leadership team can use this week - and it starts with mapping your actual workload mix, not your aspirational one, against the matrix below.

 Redshift vs BigQuery decision matrix